Problem: Dog dental disease — Periodontitis — is the #1 dog problem, painful and ultimately deadly.

 Negative torque means the shell torques in a vector opposite to the rotational motion of the helmet.
 If a collision drives a helmet to twist down and left, the torque pushes up and right, actively dampening the rotational force.

-A tiny sensor programmed with rotational acceleration thresholds detects motions.
+Also, a tiny sensor programmed with rotational acceleration thresholds can detect motions.
 If they are excessive, it triggers an airbag to immobilize the base of the user’s neck.
 This kicks in when there’s a significant risk of severe concussion.

 There are two monopolistic football helmet manufacturers in the US, both located in the same Chicago suburb.
 They are notorious for stealing each other’s IP, existing in a strange legal equilibrium that seems rather like a Mexican stand-off.
-It’s possible the RDH will be deployed by motorcycle riders, hockey goalies, or even military service members, before football players.
-Most likely it will be university players who use RDH helmets first.
+It’s possible the Steadihelm will be deployed in Europe first, or by hockey goalies, or even military service members, before football players.
+Most likely it will be university players who use Steadihelm first.
 In any case, an “ip moat” is constructed, involving a variety of related patents that prevent companies from “engineering around” the core patent.

 Emergency sirens are mounted on the top of, or in front of, ambulances, fire trucks, and other vehicles.
 They emit high decibel (db) sound to warn motorists and pedestrians, spherical soundwaves that spread up and and the side as well as forward.
 The volume on a 5th floor above the road is as loud as the next intersection.
 The #1 public complaint in big cities like New York.